-Pine (Pinus spp.) is a huge genus of evergreen trees that vary widely in size and form.
+Pines (Pinus spp.) belong to a huge genus of evergreen trees that vary widely in size and form.
 Most are able to tolerate severe growing conditions, including drought, harsh winds and poor soil.
 The needles of many pine trees are toxic and may be dangerous, particularly to cattle and other livestock.

 Pine Needles and Livestock

 The needles of at least 20 familiar pine trees are toxic and present serious risk to livestock.
 Although the needles, as well as the bark and branch tips, are toxic to horses, goats and sheep, cattle are especially susceptible to potentially lethal reactions, including premature births and miscarriages.

-Pine Needle Risk to Humans and Pets
+Pine Needle Risk

 Norfolk Island Pine

-Norfolk Island pine, also known as Australian pine, is an evergreen plant most often grown indoors; however, the plant is suitable for growing outdoors in USDA plant hardiness zones 9 through 11.
+Norfolk Island pine (not a true pine), also known as Australian pine, is an evergreen plant most often grown indoors; however, the plant is suitable for growing outdoors in USDA zones 9 through 11.
 The plant may cause vomiting and depression when ingested by cats and dogs.
 Norfolk Island pine is believed to be safe for humans; however, some people may experience skin irritation after handling the plant.

 Yew pine (not a true pine), also known as Buddhist pine or Japanese yew, is an attractive garden plant, favored for its bright green leaves and easy growth habits.
 However, the fleshy seeds of the yew pine, resemble fruit and are mildly toxic when eaten.